telerik/xaml-docs/controls/radrichtextbox/features/mail-merge/insert-new-line-in-merge-field.md

 	Dim span As New Span("\v")
 {{endregion}}
-When inserted in the document, the vertical tab symbol will be replaced with a Break element of type LineBreak.
+When the vertical tab symbol is inserted in a document, it is replaced with a Break element of type LineBreak.

 ## Insert a Line Break Before/After a Merge Field If the Field Result Isn't Empty

-The vertical tab symbol allows you insert a new line in the resulting fragment of a merge field.
+The vertical tab symbol enables you to insert a new line in the resulting fragment of a merge field.
 You can use the symbol to insert a line break before or after the result of a merge field only if it is not empty.

-The next figures will demonstrate a sample scenario which uses vertical tab to separate the result values on lines.
-In **Figure 1**, are shown the result fragments of merge fields for the sender's name, job title and address.
+The next figures demonstrate a sample scenario that uses the vertical tab to separate the result values in lines. **Figure 1** shows the result fragments of merge fields for a sender's name, job title and address.

-#### __Figure 1: Result fragment of mail merge, where all the fields has values__
+#### __Figure 1: Result fragment of mail merge, when all the fields have values__
 ![](images/RadRichTextBox-MailMerge-InsertANewLineInMergeField_01.png)

-If a line break is inserted after each merge field, when a value for a field is missing, the result would be an empty line. **Figure 2** shows the result of the mail merge when the merge field for job title has no value.
+If a line break is inserted after each merge field and a value for a field is missing, the result is an empty line. **Figure 2** shows the result of the mail merge when the merge field for job title has no value.

-#### __Figure 2: Result fragment of mail merge, where one of the fields has no value__
+#### __Figure 2: Result fragment of mail merge, when one of the fields has no value__
 ![](images/RadRichTextBox-MailMerge-InsertANewLineInMergeField_02.png)

-You could handle a similar scenario using the vertical tab symbol in the TextAfterIfNotEmpty property of the merge field. **Example 3** shows how to create such a field and the result is demonstrated in **Figure 3**.
+You could handle a similar scenario using the vertical tab symbol in the TextAfterIfNotEmpty property of the merge field. **Example 3** shows you how to create such a field and the result is demonstrated in **Figure 3**.

 #### __[C#] Example 3: Insert vertical tab in the switch of a merge field__